Tax for branches of foreign companies (NUF)

 If the amount of tax that has been paid is expected to be too low relative to your income, with the result that you may incur underpaid tax, you can pay an additional advance by 31 May.

 Summaries of how much tax is to be paid are distributed by the Norwegian Tax Administration via Altinn in January.
 Make sure that the contact details for the NUF are up-to-date in Altinn, so that you can receive an e-mail notification when they become available.

 You will be sent a payment form with an account number and a KID number.
 Payment must be made to the Norwegian Tax Administration, or alternatively to the International Tax Collection Office.
 If you wish to pay an additional advance, you must generate a KID number on the Norwegian Tax Administration's website.
 You will also find the account number for payments there.

 When the tax return is processed, any underpaid tax will be calculated.
 You will be sent a payment slip if any underpaid tax is outstanding.

 The tax return for the branch must be submitted to the Norwegian Tax Administration via Altinn by 31 May.
-In some cases, branches with a fixed place of business which have simple tax affairs can instead submit the Business Tax Return with the same deadline.

 Branches which had no turnover during the income year or which were registered towards the end of the income year must also submit a tax return.